designforliterature/web/README.md

 #### Web Server
 This is a NODEJS/EXPRESS service.
 It handles basic client processing (templates, data translation, user authentication, etc.)

+#### Exchange Service
+Services requests by external APIs and parties, permitting the APIs among the DFL services to develop independently of existing "standards."

 #### Queue Service
 This is a persistent, distributed queue (probably Kafka) through which